lancenacabuan/shared/README.md

-### **Theosis: Our Holy Calling of Glorifying God by Emulating Christ and Living Set Apart in Him**
+### **Theosis: Our Holy Calling to Glorify God, Emulate Christ, and Live Set Apart in Him**

-As believers, our ultimate calling is to glorify God, reflecting His holiness, truth, and love in every aspect of our lives.
-This profound purpose is deeply rooted in Scripture and beautifully aligned with the concept of **theosis**—the process of being united with God and transformed into His likeness through Jesus Christ and the power of the Holy Spirit.
-Far from being an abstract theological idea, theosis invites us into a life that glorifies God, emulates Christ, and is set apart for His purposes.
+As believers, we are called to glorify God by reflecting His holiness, truth, and love in every area of life.
+This divine purpose is beautifully tied to **theosis**—the transformative process of being united with God and shaped into His likeness through Jesus Christ and the Holy Spirit.
+Far from being an abstract concept, theosis invites us into a journey of sanctification that glorifies God, emulates Christ, and sets us apart for His purposes.

-Our journey of transformation is not simply a matter of duty or obligation but a gracious invitation to participate in God’s divine nature.
-By His Spirit, we are empowered to reflect His character and make His glory known to the world.
+This transformation is not achieved by human effort but through the grace of God working in us.
+By His Spirit, we are empowered to live as living testimonies of His character and glory.

 ---

-### **Glorifying God**
+### **Glorifying God: Our Ultimate Purpose**

-The ultimate purpose of our existence is to glorify God. **1 Corinthians 10:31** reminds us, “Whether, then, you eat or drink or whatever you do, do all to the glory of God.”
-Glorifying God goes beyond outward actions; it is about aligning our hearts, minds, and wills with His, so that every area of our lives reflects His greatness.

-We were created for this purpose, as **Isaiah 43:7** declares: “Everyone who is called by My name, and whom I have created for My glory, whom I have formed, even whom I have made.”
-Just as the heavens declare the glory of God (**Psalm 19:1**), our lives are meant to declare His greatness through our love, obedience, and faithfulness.
+Glorifying God is the very reason we were created.
+As **Isaiah 43:7** declares, “Everyone who is called by My name, and whom I have created for My glory, whom I have formed, even whom I have made.”
+To glorify God means to make His greatness known, both in our outward actions and the inward alignment of our hearts and minds.

+**1 Corinthians 10:31** reminds us, “Whether, then, you eat or drink or whatever you do, do all to the glory of God.”
+Every aspect of life—from our work and relationships to how we handle challenges—can reflect God’s glory.
+It is not about perfection but about intentional living, allowing God’s greatness to shine through us.

-Jesus perfectly glorified the Father, saying in **John 17:4**, “I glorified You on the earth by accomplishing the work which You have given Me to do.”
-Following His example, we glorify God by living lives that reflect His character and accomplish His purposes.
-This is not achieved by our strength but through the transforming work of the Spirit within us.
-As we grow in Christlikeness, we become living testimonies of God’s glory.
+Jesus demonstrated this perfectly, saying in **John 17:4**, “I glorified You on the earth by accomplishing the work which You have given Me to do.”
+Like Christ, we glorify God by faithfully fulfilling His purposes and reflecting His character.
+Through worship, obedience, and acts of love, we become vessels of His glory.

+**Practical Application:**
+- Begin each day with prayer, asking God to use you as a reflection of His glory.
+- In challenging situations, choose actions and words that honor Him.
+- Practice gratitude, acknowledging God’s goodness in all areas of life.

 ---

-### **Emulating Christ**
+### **Emulating Christ: Walking in His Steps**

-To emulate Christ is to walk as He walked, demonstrating His love, humility, and obedience in our own lives. **1 Peter 2:21** says, “For you have been called for this purpose, because Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
-Christ’s life reveals what humanity was created to be—perfectly reflecting the image of God.
+To emulate Christ is to follow His example of humility, love, and obedience. **1 Peter 2:21** says, “For you have been called for this purpose, because Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
+Christ’s life shows us what it means to live in full surrender to God’s will and to love others sacrificially.

-Emulating Christ means adopting His mindset of humility, as described in **Philippians 2:3-5**: “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves.
+Emulating Christ involves adopting His attitude, as described in **Philippians 2:3-5**: “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves.
 Have this attitude in yourselves which was also in Christ Jesus.”
-His sacrificial love calls us to live selflessly for others, as He demonstrated through His life and death on the cross. **1 John 2:6** reminds us, “The one who says he abides in Him ought himself to walk in the same manner as He walked.”
+This humility leads us to put others before ourselves and to serve selflessly, just as Christ did.

-Through the power of the Holy Spirit, we are transformed into His likeness, reflecting His love, compassion, and righteousness in every area of our lives.
-This transformation, central to theosis, is not about achieving perfection in our own strength but about allowing Christ to live through us.
+By the power of the Holy Spirit, we are transformed into His likeness.
+As **2 Corinthians 3:18** explains, “We all, with unveiled faces, looking as in a mirror at the glory of the Lord, are being transformed into the same image from glory to glory.”
+This transformation is at the heart of theosis—living in Christ so that His character is displayed in us.

+**Practical Application:**
+- Reflect on areas where you struggle to follow Christ’s example (e.g., forgiveness, patience, or humility).
+- Actively seek opportunities to serve others, modeling Christ’s sacrificial love.
+- Meditate on the Gospels to deepen your understanding of how Jesus lived and loved.

 ---

-### **Living Set Apart**
+### **Living Set Apart: A Call to Holiness**

-Living set apart is the call to holiness, to be consecrated for God’s purposes. **1 Peter 1:15-16** instructs us, “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”
-Holiness is more than moral purity; it is a state of being wholly devoted to God, allowing His Spirit to shape our thoughts, actions, and desires.
+Holiness means being set apart for God’s purposes. **1 Peter 1:15-16** commands, “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”
+This involves rejecting the world’s values and allowing God to shape our thoughts, desires, and actions.

-This calling to holiness requires rejecting the values and priorities of the world.
-As **2 Corinthians 3:18** explains, we are being transformed “from glory to glory” by the Spirit of the Lord.
-Holiness is not something we achieve by human effort but a work of God’s grace in our lives.
-By immersing ourselves in His Word, living in prayer, and participating in the fellowship of believers, we actively cooperate with His transforming power.

-Being set apart means embodying a life that points others to God.
-This involves living counter-culturally, reflecting the purity, love, and truth of Christ in all we do.
-Holiness is not a burden but a gift—a participation in the very life of God.
+Holiness is not about legalism or striving for moral perfection.
+It is about surrendering to God’s transformative work.
+As **2 Corinthians 3:18** reminds us, we are “being transformed into the same image from glory to glory” by His Spirit.
+This process is both a daily commitment and a lifelong journey.

+In a world that often celebrates self-indulgence and compromise, living set apart is a powerful testimony.
+Our lives can reflect the purity, love, and truth of Christ, drawing others to Him.

+**Practical Application:**
+- Examine your habits and priorities.
+Are there areas where worldly influences overshadow your walk with Christ?
+- Commit to consistent prayer, Bible study, and fellowship with other believers to grow in holiness.
+- Stand firm in your convictions, even when it’s counter-cultural, trusting God to honor your faithfulness.

 ---

-### **Theosis: Our Eternal Destiny**
+### **Theosis: United with God, Transformed by Grace**

+Theosis, often described as partaking in God’s divine nature, is a process of being united with Him and transformed into His image. **2 Peter 1:4** explains, “He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world on account of lust.”
+This does not mean we become divine but that we are invited into a deep relational union with God.

-Theosis is not merely a process for this life; it is our eternal destiny.
-Through Christ’s redemptive work, we are united with Him and share in His resurrection life. **Romans 6:5-6** proclaims, “For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”
-In this union, we are freed from sin and empowered to live as Christ lived.
+Through Christ’s death and resurrection, we are freed from sin and empowered to live in His likeness. **Romans 6:5-6** affirms, “If we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”
+This union is both our present reality and eternal destiny.

-This transformation continues throughout our lives and is perfected in eternity.
-As **2 Corinthians 3:18** declares, we are being changed into God’s image “from glory to glory.”
-Theosis reminds us that our journey is one of ever-deepening union with God—a relationship that will culminate in the full revelation of His glory in us.

-Our union with Christ is not a blending of natures but a profound relational connection.
-He abides in us, and we in Him (**John 15:5**).
-This abiding relationship is the foundation of our transformation, enabling us to reflect God’s holiness and love to a watching world.
+Theosis reminds us that our transformation is ongoing and will be perfected in eternity.
+As **Philippians 1:6** assures us, “He who began a good work among you will complete it by the day of Christ Jesus.”
+Our role is to remain rooted in Christ, allowing His Spirit to work through us.

+**Practical Application:**
+- Cultivate your relationship with Christ through daily abiding (John 15:5).
+- Rest in God’s grace, knowing that transformation is His work, not yours alone.
+- Share your journey of faith with others, inviting them to experience the joy of walking with God.

 ---

-### **A Call to Action**
+### **Living Out Our Holy Calling**

-Living a life that glorifies God, emulates Christ, and is set apart in holiness requires intentional commitment and dependence on God’s grace.
+Living a life that glorifies God, emulates Christ, and is set apart requires intentionality and dependence on God’s grace.

-- **Pursue Christlikeness**: Follow Christ’s example of humility, love, and selflessness in your daily life.
-Let His character shape your decisions, relationships, and priorities.
+- **Pursue Christlikeness:** Let Christ’s character guide your decisions and relationships.
-- **Seek Holiness**: Commit to living a life that honors God by rejecting sin and aligning your life with His Word.
-Consecrate yourself fully to His purposes.
-- **Rely on Grace**: Remember that transformation is not achieved by human effort but by the Spirit’s work in you.
-Trust in God’s unmerited favor to empower your growth.
-- **Reflect God’s Glory**: In every aspect of your life, seek to make God’s greatness known.
-Let your words, actions, and relationships point others to Him.

----
+- **Seek Holiness:** Surrender daily to God’s refining work in your life.
+- **Rely on Grace:** Trust in the Spirit’s power to transform you, resisting the urge to rely on your own strength.
+- **Reflect God’s Glory:** Be a light in the world, pointing others to God through your words and actions.

-Through theosis, we are invited into a journey of transformation that glorifies God, conforms us to the image of Christ, and sets us apart for His purposes.
-As we live in this holy calling, we participate in God’s divine nature and reflect His glory to the world.
-This is not only our purpose for this life but our eternal destiny: to be united with God, transformed by His Spirit, and conformed to His image.
-Let us embrace this calling with joy, humility, and gratitude, trusting in God’s grace to lead us every step of the way.
+Through theosis, we participate in God’s divine nature and reflect His glory to a watching world.
+This is not just our calling for today but our eternal destiny: to be united with Him, transformed by His Spirit, and conformed to His image.
+Let us embrace this journey with joy, humility, and faith, trusting that God will complete His work in us.